no0g/ROPEmporium/README.md

 5. badchars
 > An arbitrary write challenge with a twist; certain input characters get mangled as they make their way onto the stack.
 > Find a way to deal with this and craft your exploit.

+6. fluff
+> The concept here is similar to the write4 challenge,
+> although we may struggle to find simple gadgets that will get the job done.